ZHerbold/Final/README.md

-This project is a simple text based game where you, the player, will fight monsters in a tower.
+This project is a simple console based game where you, the player, will fight monsters in a tower.

 Everytime you beat all of the enemies on a floor, you will gain experience and move to the next floor